What is Zazzle Create?

 Digital Content is free of charge for digital downloads.

-If Digital Content is free, do Designers still earn a royalty for their work?
+If Digital Content is free, do Creators still earn a royalty for their work?

 Is Digital Content held to the same content standards as in the physical Zazzle Marketplace?
 Yes, it is.
 Please read our User Agreement for a full description of our acceptable content guidelines.